VDV 261 Explained: Defining the New Standard for Electric Bus Preconditioning and Smart Charging

 - Create a seamless, pan-European network for EV drivers.

 Currently, the regulation applies to all stations open to the public, and under specific conditions, semi-public and fleet-related deployments.
-The new kicker: starting January 2027, private Type 3 and Type 4 chargers also fall under regulation.
+The new kicker: starting January 2027, private Type 3 and Type 4 chargers will also fall under strict regulation.

-Figure 1: Key Compliance Timeline for AFIR Regulations (2025-2027)The New Timeline: 19 Months to Re-architect
+Figure 1: Key Compliance Timeline for AFIR Regulations (2025-2027)The New Timeline: Less Than 10 Months to Re-architect

 The key dates you need to internalize are: